peternewman22/MyLibrary/README.md

 # MyLibrary
 A small project to practice interaction with APIs: searching and categorising books in my personal library using the Google Books API.
+After some experimentation, I decided to use a GUI and categorise books as I go.
+If the google books search fails (some ISBN's don't return results), then the information can be entered manually as this doesn't happen to often.
+Saves results to csv.

+## Target metadata
+* Title
+* Subtitle
+* Pagecount
+* Edition
+* Category
+* Average Review
+* Review Count
+* Publisher
+* Publish date

 ## TODO / Progress / Targets
 * ~~Create API credentials~~